Cartographic and Architectural Records

 Information concerning the records is made available to the public through the compilation of lists, catalogs, and other finding aids in manuscript or typescript form maintained in the Section research room.
 Published finding aids (both free and fee) that are in print may also be available through NARA Customer Service Centers or in local libraries.
 The Section will provide photocopies of short sections of out-of-print publications.
 As indicated below some finding aids have been microfilmed and are available for sale as part of Microfilm Publication M 248:

-Some maps may be viewed using the Online Catalog .
+Some maps may be viewed using the National Archives Catalog .

 All reproductions are made to order for a fee; we do not maintain a stock of copies.